audacioustux/devcontainers/README.md

 ## Note

-* Should be treated as a bug if -
+* Should be treated as a bug -
-  * Features not compatible with:
+  * If, features not compatible with:
     * `mcr.microsoft.com/devcontainers/base:ubuntu` image.
     * ARM64 architecture.
-  * By default, features do not install the latest version of the relevant tools.
+  * If, by default, features do not install the latest version of the relevant tools.

 ## Usage